csmir/Commands.NET/README.md

 ## Additional Packages

-Commands.NET is not without its own dependencies, but it tries its best to keep all dependencies within a trusted atmosphere, using packages only when they outweigh self-written implementations.
+Commands.NET functions completely without additional packages, but it certainly improves in functionality when it is extended upon by other packages.
-So far, it only depends on packages published by official channels of the .NET ecosystem.
+It tries to do as much as it can by itself, but it supports packages when their functionality outweigh self-written implementations.

 #### Dependency Injection